 There are also many coastal areas that you can search, as years ago, people used to throw their trash over the edges of cliffs as a way of disposing of all of their waste.
 The amount of time that it takes you to find a great location will depend on how much time you have to dedicate to the hobby.

 The location where you are searching for treasure can actually influence the type of things that you are able to find.
 Different locations will yield different items, and what you find will vary from place to place.

 For instance, a dump that is located in a town might have surprisingly different results from a dump in a coastal location.
 You can find things like old china, toys, military relics, pottery, bottles, glass, and so much more.

 Some of the things that you find might be broken or damaged, but other things can be found fully intact.
 This will depend on many outside factors that could result in damage to the items.
 If you are lucky enough to find items in great condition, then even better.

 Searching for finds can sometimes prove difficult, but with perseverance, you never know what you might find.
 Sometimes, you just need to dig a little deeper to find what you are looking for.
 The general rule with bottle digging is to keep trying until you get your desired results.

-Looking in these types of areas is a great place to start, and people often dig in these places in search of bottles and other artifacts.
-Lots of rubbish would have been dumped by a variety of people in the same locations, so there can even be household items here that have been buried over time as the land has changed.
+Looking in these types of areas is a great place to start, and people often dig in these areas in search of bottles and other items of interest.
+Lots of rubbish would have been dumped by a variety of people in the same locations, so there could even be household items here that have been buried over time as the land has changed.

-Sometimes, these places are discovered accidentally, when modern society expanded their building developments and needed to dig up land in the process.
+Sometimes, these places are discovered accidentally when modern society expands their building developments and needs to dig up land in the process.
 In these cases, building work can even be delayed to allow people to excavate the area before it is covered up again.